emissao/emissao/README.md

 </div><BR>

 ## About Me
-My name is Emerson Alves.
-I currently live in Rio de Janeiro, Brazil.
-I have a chemistry degree at UERJ (State University of Rio de Janeiro).
-I have experience working as a chemistry teacher and chemist in the industry's laboratories.
+MMy name is Emerson Alves, and I reside in Rio de Janeiro, Brazil.
+I hold a degree in Chemistry from UERJ (State University of Rio de Janeiro).
+Throughout my career, I've gained valuable experience working as both a chemistry teacher and a chemist in various industry laboratories.

-Currently studing System Information.
-Started the journey as a developer when my love for tech became bigger than my passion for chemistry!
-Nowadays i'm focusing in become a great backend developer.
-Sometimes, I do some frontend stuff😅
+Currently, I am pursuing studies in System Information, and my journey into the world of technology began when my fascination for tech surpassed my passion for chemistry.
+I've now set my sights on becoming a proficient backend developer, although I occasionally dabble in frontend work 😅.

 ## Curiosities about me
 - I started to play guitar when i was 8 years old, and never stoped studying.
 I had a lot bands and projects.
 Had played in some live concerts and festivals here in brazil!;